The Best Compost Tea Brewer On The Market

-And they make exceptionally high-quality compost tea (well tested and documented), with a very reliable, quiet air pump.
+This brewer makes high-quality compost tea (well tested and documented), with a reliable air pump.

-But the nice thing about the kits is that the quality of the compost is excellent.
-It’s actually a mix of Alaska humus and worm compost (vermicompost) and fungal compost.
+The nice thing about the kits, though, is that the quality of the compost is excellent.
+It’s actually a mix of Alaska humus, worm compost (vermicompost), and fungal compost.

-What that means is the compost tea produced from this brewer has been tested in a lab with this specific compost and this specific food mix under the recommended brewing conditions, and it makes a great tea, so all you need to do is follow a few simple rules you will have a great compost tea.
+The compost tea produced from these brewers has been tested in a lab with this specific compost and this specific food mix and it makes a great tea, so all you need to do is follow a few simple rules you will have a great compost tea.

 FYI, the kits are derived from sulfate of potash magnesia (aka sul-po-mag or k-mag), feather meal, soymeal, cottonseed meal, mycorrhizal fungi, kelp, and alfalfa meal.
 It’s registered organic, so all non-GMO.